Fire and rescue services

 If you're travelling to or from any non-EU country, declare cash of more than 10,000 euros or equivalent.
 This covers all forms of currency, not only cash.

-If you fail to declare it or give wrong information, you'll be fined.
+If you fail to declare it or give wrong information, you'll be fined and the funds may be confiscated.

 You don't need to declare currency if you're travelling to or from another EU country.